lski/lski-request/README.md

 ## Cors (Cross-Origin Resource Sharing)

-As most modern browsers support Cors requests now, this API tries not to 'fix' the implementation as it would bload the API for edge cases.
+As most modern browsers support Cors requests now, this API does not try not to 'fix' the implementation as it would bload the API for edge cases.

 If you need to support older browsers with CORS I recommend using a polyfill.
-The polyfill I have used with this APIis [XDomain](https://github.com/jpillora/xdomain) so I would recommend looking at that.
+The polyfill I have used with this API is [XDomain](https://github.com/jpillora/xdomain) so I would recommend looking at that.

+However if you need to use XDomainRequest you can set the `createRequest` function on options (either globally or per-request) to return the XDomainRequest object rather than an XmlHttpRequest object.

 ## Browser Support